Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ### 3.1 Q/Expected Utility Values
 We mainly measure the Q or Expected Utility values at states 9 and 21.
 For both cases, we initialize 4 empty lists for the 4 directions of [UP, RIGHT, DOWN, LEFT](corresponding to `0, 1, 2, 3`) to store the Q/Expected Utility values at the end of each episode.
 For Q values, we record `Q[s][a]` for `s = 21, 9` and `a = 0, 1, 2, 3` at the end of each episode, and append them to the 4 empty lists prepared earlier.

-For the experiments of Soph-Agent and Equilibrium Q, we repeat each experiemnt for 10 times and calculate the mean and std.dev (standard deviation) for .
+For the experiments of Soph-Agent and Equilibrium Q, we repeat each experiemnt for 10 times and calculate the mean and std.dev (standard deviation) for the Q/Expected Utility values at each episode.
 Then in the resulting graphs, we represent the mean as the center line, and represent the std.dev by shaded areas around the center line.

 ### 3.2 Number of Revisits